Cessna Plane Crashes Into Parking Lot Of Southern California Mall, 5 Dead

-Roads were closed in Orange County when a plane crash occurred in the parking lot of a local mall.
+Roads were closed in Orange County when a plane crashed in the parking lot of a local mall.
 The crash occurred around 12:38 p.m. on Sunday afternoon, and police were called shortly thereafter.

 The plane, a twin-engine Cessna 414 Chancellor, crashed belly-down onto the pavement.
-It struck an empty car, but luckily the owner was inside shopping and was not hurt.
-No-one on the ground was injured, though it is assumed many people saw and heard the accident occur.
+It struck a parked car, but luckily the owner was inside shopping and was not hurt.
+No one on the ground was injured, though it is assumed many people saw and heard the accident occur.

 According to Fox News, Fire Authority Captain Steve Concialdi reported that there were no injuries and the plane did not catch on fire.